 Journey into a unique part of New Zealand, first discovered by Kupe the voyager.
-Visit the 2.8 million year old Wairere Boulders and the Waipoua Forest, and meet a national icon, the mighty kauri tree Tāne Mahuta on a full-day tour from Paihia.
+Visit the Waipoua Forest and meet a national icon, the mighty kauri tree Tāne Mahuta.
+Spend time in seaside towns and inside glowworm caves on a full-day tour from Paihia.

 Experience an unforgettable journey into a unique part of New Zealand – the Hokianga.
 Visit this special region, discovered over 1,000 years ago by the Māori voyager Kupe, hear its legends, and venture into the Waipoua forest to meet the mighty kauri tree Tāne Mahuta.